g-asantos/fourall-challenge/README.md

 yarn install
 ```

-Set up the .env.local like the .env.example with your jwt secret.
+Set up the .env like the .env.example with your jwt secret.

 Rewrite ormconfig.json to point to your database, then run: